ranmocy/Coolol/README.md

 # TODO

-* When retweet a tweet, all tweet component should refresh.
 * Auto refresh
 * Fetch more tweet when scroll down to the bottom
 * Refresh button can spin